Triston Casas Preview, Player Props: Red Sox vs. Orioles

-Triston Casas -- with a slugging percentage of .611 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Jack Flaherty on the mound, on September 9 at 4:10 PM ET.
+Triston Casas -- batting .316 in his past 10 games -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Grayson Rodriguez on the mound, on September 10 at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Orioles.
+He had a hitless performance in his last game (0-for-5 with an RBI) against the Orioles.

 Triston Casas Game Info & Props vs. the Orioles